luickk/MinimalRoboticsPlatform/README.md

 The Generic interrupt controler, generic timer, booting with/out rom, bcm2835 interrupt controller are all supported, thus all of the three boards are bootable.
 The bcm2835 timer is making problems though, I think the issue is stemming from qemu.
 I created an [issue on the gh](https://gitlab.com/qemu-project/qemu/-/issues/1651).

+## Features

+### Topics

+A way to share data streams with other processes, similar to pipes but optimized for sensor data and data distribution and access over many processes.

+Currently, the interfaces for topics are implemented via Syscalls which isn't very effective, but future versions will support push/pop operations with zero kernel overhead through memory mapping in the user-space.

+### Services

+// todo

+### Actions

+// todo

 ## Bootloader and kernel separation

 Because it simplifies linking and building the kernel as a whole.
 Linking both the kernel and bootloader is difficult(and error-prone) because it requires the linker to link symbols with VMA offsets that are not supported in size and causes more issues when it comes to relocation of the kernel.